darafferty/rapthor/docs/source/parset.rst

             when using direction-dependent solution intervals.
 The 'directioniterative' solver is typically less accurate than the other directional solvers and therefore may result in lower-quality solutions for a given solution interval.
-            However, the use of direction-dependent intervals will often outweight this effect, depending on the field and the settings chosen.
+            However, the use of direction-dependent intervals will often outweigh this effect, depending on the field and the settings chosen.

     solverlbfgs_dof